 When I arrived, renovations were underway and partially hid the facade.
-But there was no hinding the grace of the building.
+But there was no hiding the grace of the building.

 But Chaumont is so much more than a chateau and that’s what makes it so interesting.

 It is an international garden festival.
-Each year, aspiring gardeners submit their drawings and the chosen ones are invited to create their gardens on the chateau grounds, where they remain for the season.
-The gardens help revive interest not only about flowers, but about new materials and approaches.
+Each year, aspiring gardeners submit their drawings, and the chosen ones are invited to create their gardens on the chateau grounds, where they remain for the season.
+The gardens help revive interest not only in flowers but in new materials and approaches.
 The festival is internationally renowned and showcases new generations of landscape artists.

 It is a center for contemporary art.
 The chateau hosts a series of extraordinary artists each year, its walls graced by painters and photographers whose works are somehow connected to nature.
 Around the grounds, monumental sculptures dot the land, a sharp but intriguing contrast with the medieval and Renaissance buildings.
 A bit like the Louvre, the modern and traditional just work.